sardjv/www.sardjv.co.uk/jekyll/_posts/2014-05-22-grunt-bower-bootstrap-and-jekyll.markdown

 ---
-layout: kevin_blog_post
+layout: blog_post
-title:  "Grunt, Bower, Bootstrap and Jekyll"
+title:  Grunt, Bower and Jekyll
-date:   2014-05-22 16:55:00
+nav_title:  Grunt work
+categories:
+  - blog
+  - kevin

-categories: blog kevin
+author: kevin
 ---

 You'll find this post in your `_posts` directory - edit this post and re-build (or run with the `-w` switch) to see your changes!